“How will you spend your thirtieth birthday?” a friend asked while we snacked on sushi.

-In our minds we want to live a purposeful, enjoyable life, but in reality we settle down and start paying our bills.
-And just like M we feel frustrated and saddened when our visions of the future don’t come true.
+We want to live a purposeful, enjoyable life, but in reality, we settle down and start paying our bills.
+And just like M, we feel frustrated and saddened when our future visions don’t come true.

 This all sounds so dreadful, but all is not lost.
-If we want to change the course of our trajectories we need to actively step forward and create a plan.
+If we want to change our trajectories, we need to actively step forward and create a plan.

 Achieving Your Dreams

 It’s easy to say we want to do something and incredibly hard to achieve the goals we set for ourselves.
 Maybe you want to lose ten pounds, but you don’t enjoy running or going to the gym.
 Perhaps you want to change careers, but you haven’t gained the skills to switch to a different one.